-Effective upon the closing of this offering, our compensation committee will be comprised of Bahija Jallal, Ph.D. and Chris W. Nolet, with Dr. Jallal serving as chair of the committee.
+Our compensation committee met two (2) times during our fiscal year ended December 31, 2023.
+Our compensation committee is comprised of Bahija Jallal, Ph.D. and Chris W. Nolet, with Dr. Jallal serving as chair of the committee.
 Each member of this committee is a non-employee director, as defined by Rule 16b-3 promulgated under the Exchange Act, and an outside director, as defined pursuant to Section 162(m) of the Internal Revenue Code of 1986, as amended.
 Our board of directors has determined that each member of the compensation committee is "independent" as defined in the rules of Nasdaq.
 The composition of our compensation committee meets the requirements for independence under the listing standards of Nasdaq, including the applicable transition rules.
 Our compensation committee is comprised of only directors that are independent under the rules of Nasdaq.
-The compensation committee's responsibilities upon the closing of this offering will include:
+The compensation committee's responsibilities include:

-- annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and, based on such evaluation, recommending to the board of directors the cash compensation of our Chief Executive Officer; - reviewing and approving, or recommending that our board of directors approve, the compensation of our executive officers;

-- reviewing and recommending to our board of directors the compensation of our directors; - reviewing and recommending to our board of directors the terms of any compensatory agreements with our executive officers; - · administering our stock and equity incentive plans; - reviewing and approving, or making recommendations to our board of directors with respect to, incentive compensation and equity plans; - reviewing and approving the retention or termination of any consulting firm or outside advisor to assist in the evaluation of compensation matters and evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdaq rules; - retaining and approving the compensation of any compensation advisors; - preparing the compensation committee report required by SEC rules, if and when required, to be included in our annual proxy statement; and - reviewing all overall compensation policies and practices.
+- annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and, based on such evaluation, recommending to the board of directors the cash compensation of our Chief Executive Officer; - reviewing and approving, or recommending that our board of directors approve, the compensation of our executive officers; - reviewing and recommending to our board of directors the compensation of our directors; - reviewing and recommending to our board of directors the terms of any compensatory agreements with our executive officers; - administering our stock and equity incentive plans; - reviewing and approving, or making recommendations to our board of directors with respect to, incentive compensation and equity plans; - reviewing and approving the retention or termination of any consulting firm or outside advisor to assist in the evaluation of compensation matters and evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdaq rules; - retaining and approving the compensation of any compensation advisors; - preparing the compensation committee report required by SEC rules, if and when required, to be included in our annual proxy statement; and - · reviewing all overall compensation policies and practices.